ITIM operates two internship programs: one for North American college students, and one for Israeli college students.

 - Deepen their connection to Judaism, the Jewish people, and Israel

-Eligibility: North American undergraduates or recent college graduates with good oral and written Hebrew may apply.
+Eligibility: North American undergraduates with good oral and written Hebrew may apply.
 Five interns will be selected.